For many local bookworms, Menlo Park is synonymous with a certain institution in town that starts with F and has "book" in its name.

-The shop is an unassuming 23-year-old used bookstore in a century-old building at 1170 El Camino Real where people can spend hours perusing the shop's maze of shelves, inhaling the dusty aroma of first-edition tomes from a bygone era.
+The shop is an unassuming 23-year-old bookstore in a century-old building at 1170 El Camino Real where people can spend hours perusing its maze of shelves, inhaling the dusty aroma of first-edition tomes from a bygone era.

-Today the store, as well as its neighbor at 1162 El Camino Real — current home of SafeSpace, a mental health service organization for teens — face likely destruction as plans move forward to redevelop the site to replace the bookstore and build nine apartments in its place.
+Today the store and its neighbor at 1162 El Camino Real — the current home of SafeSpace, a mental health service organization for teens — face likely destruction as plans move forward to redevelop the site, replacing them with nine apartments.

-Aidan Stone, a resident of unincorporated Menlo Park, carried a bag of well-loved books, many first editions, to the podium during the public comment portion of the meeting.
-He pulled out examples of some of the great finds he's had at Feldman's: "Don Quixote," Dr. Seuss, Julia Morgan, Ernest Hemingway.
+Aiden Stone, a resident of unincorporated Menlo Park, carried a bag of well-loved books, many first editions, to the podium during the public comment portion of the meeting.
+He pulled out examples of some of the great finds he's made at Feldman's: "Don Quixote," Dr. Seuss, Julia Morgan, Ernest Hemingway.
 "You can get real treasures here," he said.
-"Look at the books you'd be missing out on. ...
-These bookstores are necessary."
-He urged the commission to find a better alternative.
+"Look at the books you'd be missing out on. … These bookstores are necessary."
+He urged the commission to find a better alternative to demolishing the shop.

-While acknowledging that it has limited veto power when a proposal complies with city zoning, the commission explored the possibility of at least getting more housing units out of the site.
-Commission Chair Andrew Barnes said he wanted to see more residential units on the site, and added that he believed the city would be willing to negotiate on the two-year deadline for the below-market-rate units if Rapp and Fuerst were to consider increasing the number of apartments at the site.
+While acknowledging that it has limited veto power when a proposal complies with city zoning, the commission explored the possibility of at least getting more housing built on the site.
+Commission Chair Andrew Barnes said he wants to see more residential units there, and added that he believes the city would be willing to negotiate on the two-year deadline for the below-market-rate units if Rapp and Fuerst were to consider increasing the number of apartments in the project.

-Rapp and Fuerst ultimately told the commission that they were open to the idea and agreed to a meeting with city staff to discuss it, but emphasized that they wanted the process to move quickly.
+The developers told the commission that they were open to the idea and agreed to a meeting with city staff to discuss it, but emphasized that they want the process to move quickly.

-As for Feldman's, when Barnes asked if Rapp would be willing to consider leasing ground-floor retail space to the bookstore at one of its new buildings, Rapp responded by asking if the city would be willing to subsidize the bookstore's rent.
+As for Feldman's, when Barnes asked if Rapp would be willing to consider leasing ground-floor retail space to the bookstore at one of his company's new buildings, Rapp responded by asking if the city would be willing to subsidize the bookstore's rent.

 Philz Coffee has signed a lease for ground-floor retail space in one of the new buildings, Rapp confirmed.
-But the gap between what Feldman's is paying now per square foot and what the new buildings expect to generate per square foot is significant: Feldman's currently pays about $1.90 per square foot, while the Philz lease is for $5.45 per square foot, according to the developer.
+But the gap between what Feldman's is paying now per square foot and the revenue the new buildings are expected to generate per square foot is significant, he pointed out.

 The future of Feldman's Books

-He said he's not yet ready to retire — at 63 he's got energy to take on another decade of running the bookstore if there's a way to make it work, but noted that the rents in the area are "ridiculous."
+He said he's not yet ready to retire – at 63 he's got energy to take on another decade of running the bookstore if there's a way to make it work.
+But, he noted, the rents in the area are "ridiculous."

 Even if the developer didn't build the project and displace the bookstore, he added, the owner could still raise the rent and price Feldman's out that way.